jackmaden/philosophybreak/src/pages/articles/four-cardinal-virtues-stoicism-roadmap-to-the-best-life-possible/index.md

     </div>
 </div>

-The demanding nature of Stoicism is what leads the three major Roman Stoics — Seneca, Epictetus, and Marcus Aurelius — to dedicate so much of their writing to practical advice (see our pick of their and [Stoicism’s best books here](/reading-lists/stoicism/)).
+The demanding nature of Stoicism is what leads the three major Roman Stoics — Seneca, Epictetus, and Marcus Aurelius — to dedicate so much of their writing to practical advice (see our pick of their and [Stoicism’s best books here](/reading-lists/stoicism/), and [Marcus Aurelius’s best books here](/reading-lists/marcus-aurelius-best-books/)).

 ![Seneca, Epictetus, and Marcus Aurelius](./the-roman-stoics.jpg "Though all lived in the Roman Empire in the first and second centuries, the lives of the Roman Stoics were very different.
 Seneca (4 BCE - 65 CE), left, was adviser to the Roman Emperor Nero, and was eventually exiled and forced to take his own life, as depicted in Peter Paul Rubens’ famous 1615 painting.
 Epictetus (50 CE - 135 CE), center, was a slave who gained his freedom and set up a philosophical school.
 Marcus Aurelius (121 CE - 180 CE), right, was Emperor of Rome during a time of constant crisis, be it war or plague, and outlived most of his children.")